 What do Amazon, Google, and Intel all have in common?
-Though phrases like “market dominance” or “daring leadership” may come to mind, the answer is actually goal setting.
-That’s right, despite their differences, each of these industry titans uses the OKR goaling method to fast track growth in increasingly saturated markets.
+Goal setting.
+That’s right, despite their differences, each of these industry titans uses the objectives and key results (OKR) goaling method to fast track growth in increasingly saturated markets.

-So, if you’re ready to start incorporating OKRs into your monthly or quarterly planning sessions, keep reading to learn:
+Ready to start incorporating OKRs into your quarterly planning session?
+Read on to learn:

-Fascinated by the results he saw at Intel, John Doerr then took OKRs with him to Google, where the top-down approach to goal setting gained worldwide popularity.
+Fascinated by the results he saw at Intel, Doerr took OKRs with him to Google, where the top-down approach to goal setting gained worldwide popularity.

 In the present day, John Doerr continues to assert the value of OKRs to companies across the globe.
 He even went as far as to develop a formula to aid companies in establishing their goals.